Employee Rights No Fees Unless We Win

 - If an employer regards an employee or treats an employee as though they have a mental condition that makes achievement of a major life activity difficult, such is enough to constitute a mental disability.
-Cal.
-Gov. Code §12926.
+California Government Code section 12926(j)(4).

 Mental disabilities do not include "sexual behavior disorders, compulsive gambling, kleptomania, pyromania, or psychoactive substance use disorders resulting from the current unlawful use of controlled substances or other drugs."
-Cal.
-Gov. Code §12926.Reasonable Accommodations
+California Government Code section 12926(j)(5).Reasonable Accommodations

 It is unlawful for an employer to "fail to make reasonable accommodation for the known physical or mental disability of an applicant or employee."
-Cal.
-Gov. Code § 12940(m).
+California Government Code section 12940(m).

 An employer "who knows of the disability of an employee has an affirmative duty to make known to the employee other suitable job opportunities with the employer and to determine whether the employee is interested in, and qualified for, those positions....if the employer offers similar assistance or benefit to other disabled or non-disabled employees or has a policy of offering such assistance or benefit to any other employees."
 Prilliman v.
 United Air Lines, Inc. (1997) 53 Cal.
 App.
 4th 935, 950-951.Contact Us